cheekylizzy123/Katsu-Hybrid-AIGC-Detector/README.md

 Platforms like TikTok already auto-label AI-generated content via C2PA Content Credentials and invisible watermarks, but that provenance metadata is stripped the moment content is screenshotted, re-encoded, or reposted off-platform.
 Once that happens, there's no metadata left to check.

 Katsu is a **content-based fallback layer** for exactly that scenario: it doesn't rely on any embedded signal, only the pixels themselves, and it's trained specifically to keep working after the kinds of transformations that strip metadata in the first place.
-That's the "redistribution robustness" this problem statement is testing — not just detecting AI-generated images in their original, clean form.
+That's the "redistribution robustness" this problem statement is testing, not just detecting AI-generated images in their original, clean form.

+## Installation and Setup